Tigers vs. Rangers Player Props Betting Odds

-Bookmakers have set player props for Marcus Semien, Spencer Torkelson and others when the Texas Rangers host the Detroit Tigers at Globe Life Field on Monday at 8:05 PM ET.
+You can wager on player prop bet odds for Marcus Semien, Spencer Torkelson and others on the Texas Rangers and Detroit Tigers heading into their matchup at 8:05 PM ET on Tuesday at Globe Life Field.

 Bet on this matchup or its props with BetMGM!